SharePoint/PnP-Guidance/articles/Branding-and-site-provisioning-solutions-for-SharePoint.md

 **Note**  If a file has been customized, it won't be updated when you install new service packs or the SharePoint Online service is updated.

-## Site branding and provisioning with the Cloud App Model
+## Site branding and provisioning with the Cloud Add-in Model
 <a name="sectionSection6"> </a>

-In SharePoint 2013, you can use custom CSOM code in apps for SharePoint to provision SharePoint site collections, sites, and subsites with branding elements.
+In SharePoint 2013, you can use custom CSOM code in add-ins for SharePoint to provision SharePoint site collections, sites, and subsites with branding elements.
 This site provisioning pattern is called remote provisioning.
 SharePoint is increasingly focused on cloud-based deployments, so this pattern was created to help you use SharePoint's out-of-the-box capabilities to provision site branding in a way that reduces complexity and long-term operational costs.

-### What can I do with the Cloud App Model?
+### What can I do with the Cloud Add-in Model?

-Sometimes, there is no correlation between features in full-trust code and the Cloud App Model.
-When developing a customization based on apps for SharePoint and the Cloud App Model, consider an alternative approach rather than a direct conversion, and strive to keep customizations as simple as possible.
+Sometimes, there is no correlation between features in full-trust code and the Cloud Add-in Model.
+When developing a customization based on add-ins for SharePoint and the Cloud Add-in Model, consider an alternative approach rather than a direct conversion, and strive to keep customizations as simple as possible.
 Here are some examples:

 - Replace event receivers with remote event receivers (see  [How to: Create a remote event receiver](http://msdn.microsoft.com/library/628c6103-52f9-4d85-9464-4a6862b36640.aspx)).